In this article we discuss the following topics related to gift ideas for older loved ones:

 Older adults love being entertained as much as the next person.
 Here are few ideas that you can personalize for your loved ones:

 - A fun gift that they are sure to enjoy are tickets to concerts or plays or to view their favorite performers in action.
 Maybe they love a particular sports team and would enjoy going to see a game.
-Tickets may be pricey but a fun day or evening out can be a priceless experience that you can enjoy together.
+You may spend a bit more, but a fun day or evening out can be a priceless experience that you can enjoy together.

 - Audio books offer great convenience for those with visual impairments.
 Audible.com and other websites offer thousands of books and, typically, the first month’s subscription is free and is reasonable thereafter.
 Audiobooks can also be purchased at book stores.